 E.I.F.S. stands for "Exterior Insulation and Finish Systems."
 The product is also called synthetic stucco, and it is a multi-layered stucco finish as well.
 E.I.F.S. has multiple layers including a variation on the steps below:

-1. A water-resistant barrier is generally black paper, Tyvek, or a roll-on coating applied to cover the substrate.
+1. A weather-resistant barrier is generally black paper, Tyvek, or a roll-on/trowel on coating applied to cover the substrate.

 2. Adhesive attaches insulation board to the supporting structure.
 Mechanical fasteners can be used in some cases.